 We’ve made it to a new year, and we want this year to be 365 days of joy!
 So, KC and I are dropping a joy bomb into your heart today.

 Joy is a supernatural force that can transform your heart this coming year.
 So, today on the 4:13 Podcast, we’ll talk about how to get it and how to protect it from joy thieves.
 We’ll also answer the question: “How can I have my joy restored?”

 This may be an odd spin on Christmas, but I want to share a letter with you that was written December 19, 1944 by Dietrich Bonhoeffer.
 World War II was raging at the time and people everywhere were in turmoil, but Dietrich’s letter is one of courage and hope.
 His story and his words will inspire you to face anything this season—or this new year—with faith.

 Plus, I was so inspired by his letter that I actually put the words to music, and I’ll sing it over you in today’s episode of the 4:13 Podcast.

-GIVEAWAY ALERT: You can win a complete leader kit for the Seamless Bible study by Angie Smith, this week’s podcast guest.
-Keep reading to learn how!
+GIVEAWAY ALERT: You can win the book Hope Anyway by this week’s podcast guest.
+Keep reading to find out how!